Please read the following carefully before moving on.

 Why do students have to claim income on the meal application?

 Students must disclose any income as part of a total household’s income, according to the Federal guidelines of the program.
-If a student has income from any full or part-time employment, they will need to include this in Section 3 under the “Student’s Income Only” section.
+If a student has income from any full or part-time employment or if they receive Social Security Benefits, they will need to include this.

 What if a household applying for the free and reduced-price meal program does not have any income to report?